kubeshop/tracetest/docs/installing.md

 # Installation

-During the setup, we'll deploy Tracetest, and Postgres with Helm.
+During the setup, we'll deploy Tracetest and Postgres with Helm.

 For the architectural overview of the components please check the [Architecture](architecture.md) page.